Last Updated: February 6, 2020

 When determining how high to hang your gallery wall, the rule is simpler than you’d imagine.
 All you have to do is think of the entire gallery as one large piece.
 Then, follow the standard picture hanging guidelines above.

 If hanging the gallery wall above a large piece of furniture, the bottom of the lowest piece should be 6 to 10 inches above the top of the furniture.
-If there is no furniture along this wall, the centre of the gallery wall should sit at eye level on the wall, around 60 inches off the ground.
+If there is no furniture along this wall, the centre of the gallery wall should sit at eye level on the wall.

 Remember: It’s best practice to mock up your gallery on the wall with tape or paper first, before you start hanging anything.